 The P grade indicates that the student has submitted sufficient evidence to receive a passing grade.
 As some departments give credit only for a grade of C- or higher, students should establish with the instructor what constitutes passing work.
 A mark of P may not later be changed to a quality grade, and a quality grade may not be changed to a P. Although the P confers course credit, it is not calculated in the GPA.
 Students who do not pass a P/F course receive an F which counts as a zero in the calculation of the GPA.

 The “W” (Withdrawn) grade means that the student has decided after week 3 of the quarter not to complete the work of the course.
 Students who wish to exercise this option must request a W from their adviser by 5 p.m. on the Friday before finals week or the day before the final project/exam is due, whichever is earlier.
 When made before the deadline, a request for a withdrawal cannot be denied except in cases of academic dishonesty.
 A withdrawal may not be granted after completion of the course.

 Students who register for graduate-level courses are subject to the policies governing graduate grading.
 Students should discuss the implications of these policies with their advisers before registering for courses numbered 30000 and above.
 NOTE: Grades earned in graduate-level courses contribute to a student's GPA as indicated earlier in this section.

 The student must submit the request for an Incomplete to the instructor before the end of the course.
 Approval to complete work late is at the discretion of the instructor and/or according to departmental policy.

-If the course work has not been completed within the specified time period and an extension has not been granted, the “I” will remain as a permanent mark on the student’s transcript unless the instructor indicates a specific grade on the Incomplete Form.
+If the coursework has not been completed within the specified time period and an extension has not been granted, the “I” will remain as a permanent mark on the student’s transcript unless the instructor indicates a specific grade on the Incomplete Form.